-Have you noticed that your outdoor boiler water temp stays low?
+Have you noticed that your outdoor wood furnace water temp stays low?
 Does your blower fan run continuously?

 If you feel you are burning too much wood, then your problem is different, and it is addressed in an upcoming newsletter.
 This article addresses the problem of airflow which produces the following symptoms: